raspberrypi/documentation/configuration/device-tree.md

 ### 3.2: DT parameters

 As described above, DT parameters are a convenient way to make small changes to a device's configuration.
-The current base DTBs support four parameters -- `i2c0`, `i2c1`, `i2s` and `spi` -- that allow you to enable those interfaces without using dedicated overlays.
+The current base DTBs support parameters for enabling and controlling the I2C, I2S and SPI interfaces without using dedicated overlays.
 In use, parameters look like this:

 ```
-dtparam=i2c_arm=on,spi=on
+dtparam=i2c_arm=on,i2c_arm_baudrate=400000,spi=on
 ```

 Note that multiple assignments can be placed on the same line (but don't exceed the 80 (or is it 79?) character limit, because *it would be bad*).